Petra Taylor: Introduction

+Relationship with Barry Grant

 Producers arranged location filming in Isle of Man for a holiday storyline featuring Petra and her new love interest Barry Grant (Paul Usher).
 Also joining them were fellow characters Alan Partridge (Dicken Ashworth) and Samantha Davis (Dinah May).
 The production normally filmed up to six weeks in advance of episodes being broadcast.
 For this story, only a week was given to travel to the island, film and edit the episodes in time for transmission.
 Paparazzi photographs of the cast travelling to Isle of Man were released on 1 June 1983.
 One of the aims were to film during the practise run of the annual motorcycle racing event, the Isle of Man TT.
 The episodes would then be broadcast and appear in real time as the actual racing event.
 The scenes were successfully filmed, edited and broadcast from 7-8 June 1983.
 A journalist from South Wales Echo reported that the "happy trip" would "end in sadness".
 This was confirmed when Petra has a miscarriage on the boat journey back to Liverpool.
 Barry does not visit Petra in hospital causing a feud between Barry and Marie.
 Despite her sister's disapproval, she continues her romance with Barry.

 Writers continued to portray Petra as a tragic character and marred her relationship with Barry.
 They introduced an issue lead story for Petra when she develops depression.
 Her condition and grief over Gavin is a constant problem between her and Barry.
 Barry cannot cope with Petra's behaviour and flees to London, leaving Petra alone to battle with her depression.
-Petra then flees a pub following male attention and has a break-down at a supermarket.
+Petra then flees a pub following male attention and has a breakdown at a supermarket.
 Michelle attempts to help Petra but she later packs her belongings and runs away.
 Petra's car is found abandoned by police and she is reported missing.
 Karen Grant (Shelagh O'Hara) believes she has seen Petra in St Helens, which diverts the search there but she was mistaken.
 She remains missing for four months until Marie receives a postcard from Petra at Christmas.
 They then discover she has cashed in a cheque while in Southport.
-Marie becomes optimistic Petra will soon return home but writers had already created a tragic ending for Petra via a suicide story.
-Pigg had remained contracted to Brookside for just one year.